atomikjaye/100-days-of-code/README.md

 **Things I've learned/need to research**:

-> 1. Calculator are Hard!
+> 1. Calculators are Hard!
 > 2. I keep using regEx for everything(should read more on it)
 > 3. I need to learn more about Arrays and their methods
 > 4. I am tired of sorting arrays